After joining his family’s wine business Thomas Hardy & Sons in 1975, Geoff completed his diploma in wine production two

 In 1980, Geoff and fellow viticulturist Ian Leask purchased the promising Pertaringa vineyard in McLaren Vale.
 A few years later, Geoff found the perfect location for producing cool climate grapes in the Adelaide Hills.
 He planted the vineyard in 1987 and named it K1 since this unique site was the first commercial planting of vines in the Kuitpo region in the southern Adelaide Hills.
 Since then Geoff has been involved in the planting of more than 3,000 hectares of vines and has consulted to more than 200 different vineyards in Australia, France and Italy.

 In 2004, Geoff launched the Hand Crafted by Geoff Hardy and GMH ranges of wine, and then acquired the remaining share of Pertaringa in 2011.
-Together with K1 by Geoff Hardy, these brands now make up Wines by Geoff Hardy and continue the 160-year old family tradition of pushing the boundaries of Australian viticulture.
+Together with K1 Wines, these brands now make up Wines by Geoff Hardy and continue the 160-year old family tradition of pushing the boundaries of Australian viticulture.

 After completing her Viticultural Science degree at the University of Adelaide in 2003, Bec spent time working at Wines by Geoff Hardy as well as doing vintages at Maxwell Wines, Orlando Wyndham and Lion Nathan.
 In 2006, she moved to London to complete the Wine & Spirit Education Trust (WSET) Diploma, and work for Stratford's Wine Agencies to further her knowledge of the global wine industry.

-In late 2009, Bec returned to the family business from Sydney where she had been managing the national sales for Pirie Tasmania by Dr Andrew Pirie, also the founder of Pipers Brook.
+In late 2010, Bec returned to the family business from Sydney where she had been managing the national sales for Pirie Tasmania by Dr Andrew Pirie, also the founder of Pipers Brook.
+She has since helped grow Wines by Geoff Hardy into one of Australia's leading family-owned wine companies.

 Today, Bec holds a post-graduate qualification in business from UniSA and maintains her interests in the vineyard operations while leading the sales team across the Wines by Geoff Hardy brands.

-When Geoff Hardy met Richard Dolan he wasn't to know that he was meeting his future son-in-law and CEO of Wines by Geoff Hardy, but that is exactly how it turned out.
+When Geoff Hardy met Richard Dolan he wasn't to know that he was meeting his future son-in-law and CEO of Wines by Geoff Hardy, but that's exactly how it turned out.